apereo/cas/README.md

 ###Windows
 * You'll need to have Python 2.7.6 installed
 * You'll need to have Ruby 1.9.3 installed
+* You'll need to have Jekyll 2.5.3 installed

 ## Getting Started